Author: Christopher S Penn

 What follows is an AI-generated transcript.
 The transcript may contain errors and is not a substitute for watching the video.

-That’s going to do it for this episode.
+That’s going to do it for today’s episode.
 Thanks for tuning in.
-Talk to you soon.
-If you enjoyed this video, please hit the like button.
-Subscribe to my channel if you haven’t already.
-If you want to know when new videos are available, hit the bell button to be notified as soon as new content is live.
+Talk to you next time!
+If you enjoyed this video, please hit the like button, subscribe to my channel if you haven’t already.
+And if you want to know when new videos are available, hit the bell button to be notified as soon as new content is live.

 You might also enjoy: